r4yan2/kittens/README.md

 # kittens

-The Engine is by default parallel but it's optimized to consume less RAM with respect to a normal (stupid) parallel.
+The Engine is by default parallel but it's optimized to consume less RAM with respect to a normal parallel.

 ## Random